-Independent & Non-Executive Director Aged 52, Malaysian
+Independent & Non-Executive Director Aged 53, Male, Malaysian

 Chua Kiat Eng was appointed to the Board on 28 March 2013.
-He is also a member of the Audit Committee and Nominating Committee of the Company.
+He is a member of the Audit Committee.
+He was a member of the Nominating Committee of the Company before redesignated as the Chairman of the Nominating Committee of the Company on 1 March 2017.